jxnlee/cse15l-lab-reports/LabReport1/Report.md

 ![VSCode Download Screen](VSCodeDownloadSS.png)
 2. Follow the instructions to complete the installation process and open VScode, the window should look similar to the image below.
 ![VSCode Welcome Screen](VSCodeSS.png)
+3. In the next section, you will begin using the terminal in VSCode to connect to a remote server!

 *Note: As I already had Visual Studio Code installed on my computer, I did not need to follow these setup instructions and just opened the application directly*
 ## Step 2: Remotely Connecting